 There are several ways you can add value to your processes through labeling.
-Whether it’s a different application strategy or additional ID option, you can level-up your efficiency by rethinking your labeling strategy.
+Whether it’s a different application strategy or an additional ID option, you can level up your efficiency by rethinking your labeling strategy.
 Let’s take a look at a few ideas:

 1. Consider moving beyond manual labeling so you can spend more time on what matters to you

 When employees are manually applying labels, not only is there a risk of misidentification, but efficiencies aren’t nearly as optimized as they could be.
 Making sure processes are running as efficiently as possible is especially important to prepare for (or in response to) growth needs.

 If your lab is currently hand-labeling and noticing efficiencies could use a boost—or expects to see future growth, it might be time to look into a new labeling method.
 Automation and outsourcing are two options to consider:

 Automatic barcode label application typically applies labels at speeds greater than double that of manual and precisely applies to a consistent location time after time.
 Precise label placement improves the scannability of your barcodes, especially if automated equipment is involved downstream.

 Beyond that, Automatic label applicators can often be integrated right into an existing workflow, reducing the need for manual labor and freeing up operators for more value-added duties.

 If you don’t have a requirement for on-demand data and simply need each sample or container to have a unique identity you could consider outsourcing your labeling activities to a trusted supplier.